nikaspran/nikaspran.github.io/_posts/2016-11-28-naming-things-handlers.md

 }
 ```

+What if we need to do more in this method?
+Say we need to also log a view.
+Will the new name be `initAndDisplaySettingsMenuAndReportView()`?
+This doesn't seem like the right approach.
+Instead, we should think about whether this
+method is at the right level of abstraction.
+Perhaps it should then be called
+something more generic, like `loadComponent()`.
+It is OK to have generic names.
+They just need to describe the correct thing - what the method does, not how it's called.

 ## Caveat: external interfaces

 There is one place where naming functions for how they get called is completely